Ahmed-sudo-eng/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-10-best_score.py: a function that returns a key with the biggest integer value 11-multiply_list_map.py: a function that returns a list with all values multiplied by a number without using any loops 100-weight_average.py: a function that returns the weighted average of all integers tuple
+10-best_score.py: a function that returns a key with the biggest integer value 11-multiply_list_map.py: a function that returns a list with all values multiplied by a number without using any loops 100-weight_average.py: a function that returns the weighted average of all integers tuple 101-square_matrix_map.py: a function that computes the square value of all integers of a matrix using map